 A digestif is quite the opposite of an aperitif, a drink enjoyed before a meal to prepare the stomach for digestion.
-Aperitifs tend to be bitter or designed in a way to wake up the palate and digestive system.
-In contrast, digestifs often have a higher alcohol content but offer a more relaxing profile and are often richer.
+Aperitifs, such as Campari, gin, and dry vermouth, tend to be bitter or designed in a way to wake up the palate and digestive system.
+In contrast, digestifs often have a higher alcohol content while offering a more relaxing flavor profile that is often richer.

-Americans are not very familiar with digestifs because we tend to put less emphasis on elaborate dinners.
-In the U.S., supper is generally served in the early evening with far less formality than in European culture.
+Americans are not very familiar with digestifs because there is less emphasis on elaborate dinners.
+In the U.S., dinner (or supper, if you prefer) is generally served in the early evening with far less formality than in European culture.
 There's no need for a nightcap at 6 p.m., after all.
-We also tend to group the meal into a single course and save the multi-course meals for holidays and special occasions.
+Americans also tend to group the meal into a single course and save the multi-course meals for holidays and special occasions.